FOLKLIFE is a semi-annual lifestyle print magazine that focuses exclusively on perspectives of life on the Gulf Islands on the west coast of Canada.

 Finished work and pitches are equally welcome from contributors.
 When you send us a pitch, please consider including clippings and/or portfolio samples of your previous work, should this apply.
-As a general rule features should aim for about 750-1000 words, unless by prior negotiation.
-Columns should come in around 750 words.
-Rates are negotiable based on quality and fit.
-We generally pay a flat rate for recipes and poems.
+As a general rule features should aim for about 750 words, unless by prior negotiation.

 Do you accept queries?
 I have a really good idea but I’m not sure if I should write an entire article for submission.

-If you’re unsure about taking the time to write an entire piece, it would be best to wait to read FOLKLIFE when it is available, to familiarize yourself with our publication.
-If your idea seems like a fit, we’d love to review a submission from you for an upcoming issue.
-While we are currently critiquing ideas, they are justcritiques.
-We cannot review your piece for inclusion until we read the final draft article.
+If you’re unsure about taking the time to write an entire piece, it would be best to read FOLKLIFE to familiarize yourself with our publication.
+If your idea seems like a fit, we’d love to review a submission from you.
+While we are currently critiquing ideas, they are just critiques.
+We cannot review your piece for inclusion until we read the final draft.